Dave-team/Knowledge-base/Business-Intelligence/Communication examples.md

 improve our category CPA reporting. @Rupert @Bhav

 ^ Can be improved: 'Currently, dynamic ads are categorized into Other even though the targeted product are in Categories.
 PM is doing this manually now.
 This change allows reporting within Exec explore by category 1.
 So what: Facebook accounts to 30% of our Spend - understanding how ads perform across categories is critical to achieve top line acquisition targets.

+**Quick update with high impact**
+We now have Stripe Processing Fees since February 8th.
+This adds £11.5K and £14K fees in February and March respectively, and an equal decrease in GM2.
+This is a short-term, hardcoded estimation based on logic provided to us by Finance.
+Our logic overstates the actual fees by ~10%, but we believe this is acceptable for now since the actuals would be impossible to replicate perfectly (they are dependent on bank fees, card rates, etc) and we plan to replace these estimations with actuals after setting up a new data pipeline with Stripe over the next month.

 ## Post mortem Lookerpaps